 "I think everybody was ready to go (for it on fourth down)," Matt Ryan said.
 "That would have been a good score for us right before the half.
 We had the opportunity to do that and didn't get it done."

 Atlanta entered the game ranked 29th in red-zone production, but the Falcons came away with a touchdown on their first drive inside the Jets 20-yard line.
 Jason Snelling caught a shovel pass from Ryan to give the Falcons a 7-3 lead early in the second quarter.

 New York's Antonio Allen blocked a punt on the Falcons' first series, setting up a 22-yard Folk field goal that gave the Jets an early lead.

-NOTES: Gonzalez caught a pass in his 200th consecutive game, joining Hall of Famer Jerry Rice as the only two players to accomplish the feat. ...
-The Jets had their projected starting backfield intact for the first time this season, with both Mike Goodson and Chris Ivory seeing action. ...
+NOTES: Gonzalez caught a pass in his 200th consecutive game, joining Hall of Famer Jerry Rice as the only players to accomplish the feat. ...
+The Jets had their projected starting backfield intact for the first time this season, with both Mike Goodson and Chris Ivory seeing action.
+They combined for 65 yards on 12 carries. ...
 The Falcons added former running back Gerald Riggs to the team's Ring of Honor.
 Riggs is the ninth Falcon to receive the honor, joining William Andrews, Steve Bartkowski, Claude Humphrey, Mike Kenn, Tommy Nobis, Deion Sanders, Jessie Tuggle and Jeff Van Note. ...
 CB Dee Milliner and WR Santonio Holmes were inactive for the Jets, both due to hamstring injuries. ...
 Falcons RB Steven Jackson (thigh) missed his second consecutive game.
 Starting LT Sam Baker (knee) and starting LB Akeem Dent (ankle) also were inactive.